-ART 331 - Advanced Ceramics
+ART 331 Advanced Ceramics 3 hours credit

 This is an advanced ceramics course in which students will concentrate on wheel thrown forms, advanced hand building techniques and experimental glaze applications.
 Emphasis will be placed on creating a slab rolled tiled mural.
 Prerequisite: ART 131 and 231.
 Fall